 Timers 0 and 1 can be configured to automatically toggle a port output whenever a timer overflow occurs.
 The same device pins that are used for the T0 and T1 count inputs and PWM outputs are also used for the timer toggle outputs.
 This function is enabled by control bits ENT0 and ENT1 in the AUXR1 register, and apply to Timer 0 and Timer 1 respectively.
 The port outputs will be a logic 1 prior to the first timer overflow when this mode is turned on.
 In order for this mode to function, the C/T bit must be cleared selecting PCLK as the clock source for the timer.
-Timer 1 toggle output is available only on the P89LPC9171 device.
-Timer 0 toggle output is available on the P89LPC9151, P89LPC9161, and P89LPC9171 devices.

-9. Real-time clock system timer
+Real-time clock system timer

-The P89LPC9151/9161/9171 has a simple Real-time Clock/System Timer that allows a user to continue running an accurate timer while the rest of the device is powered down.
-The Real-time Clock can be an interrupt or a wake-up source (see Figure 24).
+The P89LPC9201/9211/922A1/9241/9251 has a simple Real-time Clock/System Timer that allows a user to continue running an accurate timer while the rest of the device is powered down.
+The Real-time Clock can be an interrupt or a wake-up source (see Figure 23).

 The Real-time Clock is a 23-bit down counter.
-The clock source for this counter can be either the CPU clock (CCLK).
+The clock source for this counter can be either the CPU clock (CCLK) or the XTAL1-2 oscillator.
 There are five SFRs used for the RTC: